True Blue Software

 Development snapshots represent the team change coordination model of your team.
 It is an organizational tool that allows you to:

-You create development snapshots by copying a project snapshot so that all files in the project snapshot are also contained in the new development snapshot.
+You create development snapshots by copying a project snapshot.
+When initially created, a snapshot is identical to that of the source snapshot, containing all the same files and directories and attributes.
 This way, work can be tested and approved in the development snapshot with full access to all files.
-The project snapshot remains stable because the development snapshot is used for changes and testing.
+The release snapshot remains stable because the development snapshot is used for changes and testing.

 Development snapshots let you make changes to your project and test how these changes perform without affecting other teams working on the same project (see figure 4).
-Depending on how you plan to use the development snapshot and how your project structure is organized, a development snapshot is either linked to a project snapshot or to another development snapshot.
-Every development snapshot is part of a development snapshot hierarchy rooted with a project snapshot.
-Every project snapshot can have its own development snapshot.
+Depending on how you plan to use the development snapshot and how your project structure is organized, a development snapshot is either linked to a release snapshot or to another development snapshot.
+Every development snapshot is part of a development snapshot hierarchy rooted with a release snapshot.
+Every release snapshot can have its own snapshot development hierarchy.

 Using Development Snapshots for Integration